The Forest School approach to learning

 Who runs Forest School?

-Mrs Lambert runs Forest School for children from Year 2 to Year 6.
-She has recently completed the Forest School Leader qualification (OCNWM Level 3).
+Mr Grexhammer from Chiltern Forest School runs our Forest School for children in Year 2 to Year 6 on a Thursday afternoon.
+Mr Grexhammer has worked in education for 19 years and has completed the Forest School Leader qualification (OCNWM Level 3).

 What should the children wear during Forest School sessions?